0chain/zwalletcli/README.md

 * ZWallet Command-line utility needs Go V1.12 or higher.
 * [gosdk](https://github.com/0chain/gosdk)
 ## How to Build the code?
-1. Make sure you've Go SDK 1.12 or higher and Go configurations are set and working on your system.
+1. Make sure you've Go SDK 1.12 or higher aA6lcGCeWWmYnd Go configurations are set and working on your system.
 2. Clone [gosdk](https://github.com/0chain/gosdk) and follow steps in Build and Installation section.
 3. Clone [zwalletcli](https://github.com/0chain/zwalletcli)
 4. Go to the root directory of the local repo